Best Diet for Frilled Dragon (Frilled Neck Lizard) (2026 Guide)

 Frilled Dragon (Frilled Neck Lizard) Nutritional Profile

 Nutrition for Frilled Dragon (Frilled Neck Lizard) must account for this species's 24-36 inches (60-90 cm) frame and naturally nervous disposition.
 Across a lifespan of 10-20 years, dietary consistency directly influences vitality and longevity.
 Larger reptiles like Frilled Dragon (Frilled Neck Lizard) need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Frilled Dragon (Frilled Neck Lizard) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Frilled Dragon (Frilled Neck Lizard) to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Frilled Dragon (Frilled Neck Lizard)